martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/git-clone-all-repos-azure-devops.md

 [GitOptions]
 PruneLocalBranches=true
 ```

-## The script
+TODO Add GitUsername setting per repo

+### CloneAllRepos.ps1

+When I first encountered the idea to clone all repos idea it was on a corporate wiki.
+After some backtracing, I found the source: [Script to clone all Git repositories from your Azure DevOps collection](https://blog.rsuter.com/script-to-clone-all-git-repositories-from-your-vsts-collection/).

 The PowerShell script below does a `git pull` for existing repositories and performs a `git clone` on untracked repositories.

+I edited the script to fit my needs with some extra parameters.

+1. It puts the repos in the given directory in settings.
-This script also prunes local branches when `PruneLocalBranches` is set to true.
+1. It prunes local branches when `PruneLocalBranches` is set to true.
+1. It sets the git username email to the configured `GitUsername` under GitOptions, it's ignored when empty.

 {{< highlight powershell "linenos=table" >}}
 # Read configuration file